asmolentzov/whats-next/README.md

 # What's Next?
 What's Next is a solo project for Module 4 of the [Back-End Engineering Program](https://turing.io/programs/back-end-engineering/) at the [Turing School of Software & Design](https://turing.io/).
 The project specifications can be found [here](http://backend.turing.io/module4/projects/take_home_challenge/take_home_challenge_spec).
 I was tasked with creating a recommendations app using the [TasteDive API](https://tastedive.com/read/api).

 You can access the project in production here!
-[What's Next](https://quiet-cove-38152.herokuapp.com/profile)
+[What's Next](https://quiet-cove-38152.herokuapp.com/)

+Please use `User1` as a username and `password` as the password until authentication is fully deployed.

 The project board is available [here](https://github.com/asmolentzov/whats-next/projects/1).